The classification of purely non-symplectic automorphisms of high order on K3 surfaces: Acknowledgements

 \section{Acknowledgements}

-I thank my advisor Matthias Schütt for his guidance, innumerable helpful comments and discussions, Davide Veniani for sharing his insights on finding complex models, Víctor Gonzalez-Alonso for fruitful discussions on gluings and lattices, Junmyeong Jang for explaining liftings of automorphisms to me and Daniel Loughran for answering my questions on number theory and totally positive units.
+I thank my advisor Matthias Schütt for his guidance, innumerable helpful comments and discussions, Davide Veniani for sharing his insights on finding complex models, Víctor Gonzalez-Alonso for fruitful discussions on gluings and lattices and Daniel Loughran for answering my questions on number theory and totally positive units.
 Special thanks go to Shingo Taki for pointing out two mistakes in an earlier version which led to two missing cases in the classification.